alexanderem49/simple-exchange/docs/component-page-upgradeable.md

 ### makeInvitation

-The makeInvitation method will validate if the proposalShape of the offer submitted is aligned with the pattern defined bellow, if so, it will call the exchangeOfferHandler.
+The makeInvitation method will validate if the proposalShape of the offer submitted is aligned with the pattern defined bellow, if so, it will call the `exchangeOfferHandler`.

 ```jsx
   const makeExchangeInvitation = () => {